Stem cell transplants need a lot of preparation and recovery takes many months. It can help to think of the process in stages:

 - if your hospital allows it, your own soft towels and bedding (as long as you have somebody who can wash them regularly for you).

 Stem cell transplants can be difficult to cope with emotionally and psychologically.
-You might be offered psychological support or counselling beforehand to help you prepare for this.
+You might be offered psychological support or counselling before or during your transplant to help you prepare and cope with the process.

 The treatment involved in stem cell transplants could reduce your fertility.
 Your medical team can tell you if this is likely to affect you.
 If your fertility is likely to be affected and you think you might want to start a family in the future, talk to your medical team.
 They can refer you to a specialist to discuss options for preserving your fertility before you start your treatment.